bertomartin/git-recipes/content/03-object-database.md

       redirect Store.fetch(params[:id].to_i)
     end

 It's exactly the contents of our `app.rb` file.
-So a blob is simple the contents of a file, identified by a SHA1 hash of its contents.
+So a blob is simply the contents of a file, identified by a SHA1 hash of its contents.

 Let's go to the next file:

     ~/waterbug $ git cat-file -t 48dd33fbe5b424477f4b44ca98f58aff7b4f727c
     tree